Bohdan Hawrylyshyn: Contribution to the development of Ukraine

 From 1988, Hawrylyshyn committed his activity to Ukraine.
 He initiated the establishment of the International Management Institute (MIM-Kyiv) by the Academy of Sciences of Ukraine and IMI-Geneva; it was the first institution in the former USSR which provided MBA program training.

 In 1989, with Dr. Hawrylyshyn's active participation and organizational assistance, an international charity "Vidrodzhennya" fund was set up in Kyiv; the institution is financed by George Soros.
-From the beginning of the fund activity to 1998, Hawrylyshyn was the head of the Supervisory Board of this public organization, the purpose of which is to develop foundation of civil society in cultural, educational, scientific and social spheres.
+From the beginning of the fund activity to 1998, Hawrylyshyn was the head of the Supervisory Board of this public organization, the purpose of which is to develop the foundation of civil society in cultural, educational, scientific and social spheres.

 In 1991, Dr. Hawrylyshyn created and became the head of the Council of Advisors to the Presidium of the Ukrainian Parliament that worked for seven years, was a member of the American-Ukrainian advisory board, an advisor to the first president of Ukraine, four chairmen of the Verkhovna Rada and three prime-ministers.
-Until his death he was a board member of the World Academy of Art and Science, the head of the National Organization of Scouts of Ukraine, a member of the executive committee of the Swiss International Policy Forum, the head of Supervisory Board of MIM-Kyiv.
+Until his death, he was a board member of the World Academy of Art and Science, the head of the National Organization of Scouts of Ukraine, a member of the executive committee of the Swiss International Policy Forum, the head of Supervisory Board of MIM-Kyiv.
 He also facilitated the establishment of the International Centre for Policy Studies and remained the head of its Supervisory Board up to 2006.

-In Ukraine the fruitful activities of Dr. Hawrylyshyn are highly appreciated by a broad community of education, science and state officials.
+In Ukraine, the fruitful activities of Dr. Hawrylyshyn are highly appreciated by a broad community of education, science and state officials.
 He was elected a foreign member of the National Academy of Sciences of Ukraine and was awarded an Order of Merit.
-He is a merited scientist of Ukraine, was an advisor to the Chairman of the Verkhovna Rada, held honorary doctorates of Ternopil Economic Academy, Stefanyk University in Ivano-Frankivsk and Fedkovych University in Chernivtsi.
+He is a merited scientist of Ukraine, was an advisor to the Chairman of the Verkhovna Rada, and held honorary doctorates from Ternopil Economic Academy, Stefanyk University in Ivano-Frankivsk and Fedkovych University in Chernivtsi.